How to load JSON data in PostgreSQL with the COPY command

 jq - the indispensable JSON parsing tool

 I’ve been using jq quite a while in a lot of blog posts, it’s a very handy tool to parse, reshape, select JSON documents.
-For the purpose of this blog, we’ll use to reshape the JSON input into a CSV format, digestible from the PostgreSQL COPY
+For the purpose of this blog, we’ll use to reshape the JSON input into a CSV format, digestible from the PostgreSQL COPY command.

 You need to have jq installed on the workstation from where the

-command is executed!
+COPYcommand is executed!

-Let’s create a basic JSON file with named test.json
+Let’s create a basic JSON file with named test.json with the following content:

 {